Woosmap/geofencing-ios-sdk/README.md

 ### Get user location

-Get the user's location while optimising battery usage and search the nearest POIs.
-In this sample, we call a Woosmap search API to retrieve the stores closest to the user's location while using little battery.
+Collect in background user's locations and host them in a local database.
+Call the Woosmap Search API to retrieve closest stores to each location to locally contextualized users journeys.

 <p align="center">
   <img alt="WoosmapGeofencing" src="/assets/WoosmapGeofencing1.png" width="30%">